 More information about how the OES program classifies occupations is available at: www.bls.gov/oes/oes_ques.htm#def

+Data on self-employed workers are based on Current Population Survey (CPS) data for equivalent occupations.
 A crosswalk was used to distribute CPS data to occupations in the National Employment Matrix.

-the economy over the projection period.
+The accuracy of projections for individual occupations is subject to error because of the many unknown factors that may affect the economy over the projection period.
 Furthermore, while occupational employment projections and related job outlook information can provide valuable inputs to the career decision-making process, they should not be the sole basis for a choice of career.

-Last Modified Date: March 19, 2018
+Last Modified Date: September 4, 2019